zhangao0086/DKCarouselView/README.md

 # DKCarouselView
 ![GIF](https://raw.githubusercontent.com/zhangao0086/DKCarouselView/master/preview.gif)
 ## Overview
-DKCarouselView is a automatically & circular infinite scrolling view.The view auto paging/pause can be specified as well.It supports the use of blocks for user interactions.
+DKCarouselView is a automatically & circular infinite scrolling view.The view auto paging/pause can be specified as well.

 ## How To Get Started